 Are you finding that you're missing what people are saying in a group conversation and needing them to repeat themselves?
-This is probably a sign of age-related hearing loss, and you should visit Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C.
-They’re board-certified otolaryngologists who work with highly qualified audiologists to assess your hearing loss and help you hear more clearly.
-Call one of their two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.
+This is probably a sign of age-related hearing loss, and you should visit Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C.
+He's a board-certified otolaryngologist who works with highly qualified audiologists to assess your hearing loss and help you hear more clearly.
+Call one of his two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.

 Inner ear damage is the most common cause of hearing loss.
 Wear-and-tear from years of use and excessive noise are the most likely reasons for this damage.

 The tiny hairs (cilia) and nerve cells in your inner ear that transmit sound to your brain might disappear or break.
 That means they can't send signals to your brain as efficiently, and you can't hear as well as you used to.